 As discussed in Chapter 2 of this report, NAEP assessments have repeatedly shown differences in performance for subpopulations of students.
-This chapter presents achievement level results for New Jersey, the Northeast region, and the nation for subgroups of public school students defined by gender, race/ethnicity, parental education, type of location of the students' schools, participation in Title I programs, and eligibility for the free/reduced-price lunch component of the National School Lunch Program.
+This chapter presents achievement level results for the DDESS and the nation for subgroups of public school students defined by gender, race/ethnicity, parental education, participation in Title I programs, and eligibility for the free/reduced-price lunch component of the National School Lunch Program.
 (A description of the subgroups and how they are defined is presented in Appendix A.)